 According to Zendesk’s Customer Experience Trends Report, 2020, customers prefer to help themselves—yet only a third of companies are delivering on customer expectations when it comes to self-service.

-Harnessing the power of self-service with a knowledge base builds trust by empowering your customers with a one-stop-shop for information they know they can turn to whenever they get stuck.
+It empowers your customers with a one-stop-shop for information they know they can turn to whenever they get stuck.
 And forums build in peer-to-peer support, fostering brand loyalty through community.

 Canva regularly updates its knowledge base with content tailored to where a user is in the customer journey.
 This includes specific articles where a new customer can find tips for getting started during the onboarding process.

-Focus on the human touch
+3. Focus on the human touch

-A study by Deloitte revealed that emotional connections are a powerful driver of customer loyalty—and even outperform discount incentives like loyalty rewards.
+A study by Deloitte revealed that emotional connections drive customer loyalty—and even outperform discount incentives like loyalty rewards.

 “Making personal connections with customers that go beyond your actual product is essential to retaining customers,” said Lee.
 “The most successful retention efforts build interpersonal rather than transactional relationships with your customers.”

 Since your agents are on the frontlines interacting with your community of customers directly.
 They play an important role in fostering human connections with your customers.